ctechfilmuniversity/lecture_procedural_generation_and_simulation/docs/03_slides/pgs_ss22_07_slides.md

 --

-But how do we get from the force / acceleration value to a velocity value?

----
+???
+.task[COMMENT:]

 ## Mathematical Basics

 .center[<img src="../02_scripts/../02_scripts/img/07/dynamics_05_animation.gif" alt="dynamics_05_animation" style="width:62%;">[[6]](https://entagma.com/particles-part-03-the-principle-of-particle-simulation/)]

-???
-.task[COMMENT:]
+But how do we get from the force / acceleration value to a velocity value?

 * *Differentiation* is a method to find an *exact value for the slope*, hence the rate of change at any given time t.
 * The first derivative of the function *y = f(t)* is a measure of the rate at which the value *y* of the function changes with respect to the change of the time *t*.
 * This means in our context the first derivative of the function *y = f(t)* is a measure of the rate of change.
 * The inverse of derivation is integration

----
-## Mathematical Basics

 .center[<img src="../02_scripts/../02_scripts/img/07/dynamics_05_animation.gif" alt="dynamics_05_animation" style="width:42%;"> ![maths_09](../02_scripts/img/07/maths_09.png)]

-???
-.task[COMMENT:]

 * *Differentiation* is a method to find an *exact value for the slope*, hence the rate of change at any given time t.
 * The first derivative of the function *y = f(t)* is a measure of the rate at which the value *y* of the function changes with respect to the change of the time *t*.
 * This means in our context the first derivative of the function *y = f(t)* is a measure of the rate of change.
 * The inverse of derivation is integration

----
-## Mathematical Basics